 The Company's management is responsible for the integrity of the Company's financial statements, as well as its accounting and financial reporting process and internal controls for compliance with applicable accounting standards, laws and regulations.
-The Company's independent accountants, Grant Thornton LLP ("Grant Thornton"), are responsible for performing an independent audit of the Company's financial statements in accordance with generally accepted auditing standards and expressing an opinion in their report on those financial statements.
+The Company's independent registered public accounting firm, Grant Thornton LLP ("Grant Thornton"), is responsible for performing an independent audit of the Company's financial statements in accordance with generally accepted auditing standards and expressing an opinion in its report on those financial statements.

-The Audit Committee is responsible for monitoring and reviewing these processes, as well as the independence and performance of the Company's independent accountants.
+The Audit Committee is responsible for monitoring and reviewing these processes, as well as the independence and performance of the Company's independent registered public accounting firm.
 The Audit Committee does not conduct auditing or accounting reviews or procedures.
-The Audit Committee has relied on management's representation that the financial statements have been prepared with integrity and in conformity with generally accepted accounting procedures in the U.S. and on the independent accountants' representations included in their report on the Company's financial statements.
+The Audit Committee has relied on management's representation that the financial statements have been prepared with integrity and in conformity with generally accepted accounting procedures in the U.S. and on the registered public accounting firm representations included in its report on the Company's financial statements.
+The Company's independent registered public accounting firm also audited and discussed with the Audit Committee the Company's internal control over financial reporting.

-The Audit Committee reviewed and discussed with management the Company's audited financial statements for fiscal year 2008.
-The Committee discussed with the Company's independent accountants, Grant Thornton, the matters required to be discussed by the Codification of Statements on Auditing Standards 61, Communication with Audit Committees (as modified or supplemented).
-In addition, the Audit Committee received the written disclosures and the letter from Grant Thornton required by Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees, discussed with Grant Thornton its independence from the Company, and considered whether the providing of non-audit services to the Company by Grant Thornton is compatible with maintaining Grant Thornton's independence.
+The Audit Committee reviewed and discussed with management the Company's audited financial statements for fiscal year 2009.
+The Committee discussed with the Company's registered public accounting firm, Grant Thornton, the matters required to be discussed by the Codification of Statements on Auditing Standards 61, Communication with Audit Committees (as modified or supplemented).
+In addition, the Audit Committee discussed with Grant Thornton its independence from the Company, and considered whether the providing of non-audit services to the Company by Grant Thornton is compatible with maintaining Grant Thornton's independence.

-Based on these reviews and discussions and in reliance thereon, the Audit Committee recommended to the Board of Directors that the audited financial statements for the Company be included in the Company's Annual Report on Form 10-K for the fiscal year ended September 27, 2008.
+Based on these reviews and discussions and in reliance thereon, the Audit Committee recommended to the Board of Directors that the audited financial statements for the Company be included in the Company's Annual Report on Form 10-K for the fiscal year ended September 26, 2009.